-Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Co Operative Bank; customers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most consumers were informed by Co Operative Bank that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Co Operative Bank; customers were mislead about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were advised by Co Operative Bank that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Co Operative Bank start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 Co Operative Bank mis-sold FSAVC with various different Aspects: